kreait/firebase-php/docs/index.rst

     privileged environment (like a server), you should instead follow the `instructions for setting up the client JavaScript SDK <https://firebase.google.com/docs/web/setup>`_.

-The source code can be found at https://github.com/kreait/firebase-php/
+The source code can be found at https://github.com/kreait/firebase-php/ .

+A ready-to-go repository with usage examples can be found at https://github.com/jeromegamez/firebase-php-examples .

 **********
 User Guide